 With a strong emphasis on laboratory safety, this laboratory manual encourages students not only to learn but also to practice safety techniques so that safety becomes part of their professional behavior.
 We have included a safety contract that students can hand in to their instructors to indicate that they understand safety requirements.
 (For specific safety suggestions, see the section titled Specific Hazards in the Laboratory on page 4 and the sections of the Introduction that follow it.)
 We also alert students with yellow safety boxes at key points in the exercises.
-Biosafety levels (BSLs) are noted.
-Every effort has been made to use biosafety level 1 (BSL-1) organisms.
-BSL-2 organisms are required in a few exercises to demonstrate specific principles and processes.

-These safety boxes are marked with either a biohazard icon \bigotimes , a general safety icon \triangle , or a biosafety level 2 icon BSL-2 indicating appropriate safety techniques.
+These safety boxes are marked with either a biohazard icon P, a general safety icon \triangle , or a biosafety level 2 icon BSL-2 indicating appropriate safety techniques.